-Hemis is a popular tourist attraction in Jammu & Kashmir situated 40 km to the south-east of Leh.
-This town is the perfect destination for people who wish to spend some time in the lap of nature and is known among tourist for its Hemis Monastery or Gompa.
+Hemis is a popular tourist attraction in Jammu & Kashmir, situated 40 km to the Southeast of Leh.
+This town is the perfect destination for people who wish to spend some time in the lap of nature and is known among tourists for its Hemis Monastery or Gompa.
 The monastery was built by the first incarnation of Stagsang Raspa Nawang Gyatso in the year 1630.
 It was later reestablished by King Senge Nampar Gyalva to promote the religious teachings of the Mahayoga Tantra School in the year 1672.

 Tourists interested in exploring Hemis can visit the destination via airways, railways and roadways.

 The summer season, between April to June, is the ideal time to visit the town of Hemis, while winters are extremely cold with the minimum temperature dropping to as low as -30° C.